Join millions of Canadians who have already trusted Loans Canada

 What Type Of Accounts Does KOHO Offer?

 KOHO offers four types of accounts, each comes with a prepaid credit card which works like a hybrid debit/credit card.
-While this product allows users to make purchases with their own money, like a debit card, they also are able to earn cash back rewards like a credit card.
+While this product allows users to make purchases with their own money, like a debit card, they also can earn cash back rewards like a credit card.
 Furthermore, account holders can earn interest on the balance they hold in their accounts and use their KOHO app to track their spending, set budgets, and receive balance updates.

 KOHO Easy Account